NaveenKS/TextEditor/README.md

 ###Features:

-*NEW - Open a new ediding tab.
+->NEW - Open a new ediding tab.

-*OPEN - Open a new file.
+->OPEN - Open a new file.

-*SAVE - Save the file.
+->SAVE - Save the file.

-*SAVE AS - Save the file with a new name.
+->SAVE AS - Save the file with a new name.

-*CLEAR - Clear the contents from the editing area.
+->CLEAR - Clear the contents from the editing area.

-*SEARCH - Search for data in the file.
+->SEARCH - Search for data in the file.

-*CLOSE - Close the selected tab.
+->CLOSE - Close the selected tab.